100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Spelling variations of this family name include: MacKnight, MacKnyght, MacNaught, MacNaight, MacKnaught, MacKnaight, MacNight and many more.

 This web page shows only a small excerpt of our McKnight research.
-Another 140 words (10 lines of text) are included under the topic Early McKnight History in all our PDF Extended History products.
+Another 140 words (10 lines of text) are included under the topic Early McKnight History in all our PDF Extended History products

-More information is included under the topic Early McKnight Notables in all our PDF Extended History products.
+More information is included under the topic Early McKnight Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 272 words (19 lines of text) about their life in Ireland

 Some of the first settlers of this family name were: